 - Franklin College of Arts and Sciences

 - Terry College of Business

 - Warnell School of Forestry

 - Office of Sustainability

 The endangered plant, sea oats (Uniola paniculata), is primarily responsible for the stability of the dunes on Georgia's barrier islands.
 Without sea oats, the barrier islands would soon be destroyed by the ocean.
-Sea oats exhibit beauty of form and function characteristic of nature; consciousness of such a value in nature is one basis of environmental ethics.
-The illustration of sea oats by Allen Rowell seen on our home page is the official emblem of the EECP.
+Sea oats exhibit the beauty of form and function characteristic of nature; consciousness of such a value in nature is one basis of environmental ethics.
+This illustration of sea oats, by Allen Rowell, is the official emblem of the EECP.

 Under the direction of Frederick Ferré and Eugene Odum, an interdisciplinary forum between the Department of Philosophy and Religion and the Institute of Ecology evolved to become the Philosophy and Ecology Support Group in 1980-1981.
 This led to the establishment of the Environmental Ethics Certificate Program, which officially began in Fall Quarter 1983.
 Follow this link for a detailed history of the EECP.